lancedb/lance/docs/format.rst

     they are simply upper and lower bounds.
 Two common cases where they are not contained in the array is if the min or max original value was deleted and when binary data is truncated.
-Therefore, statistic should not be used to compute queries such as ``SELECT max(col) FROM table``, except to identify which pages and files definitely do not contain the min or max value.
+Therefore, statistic should not be used to compute queries such as ``SELECT max(col) FROM table``.

 Page-level statistics format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Page-level statistics are stored as separate arrays within the Lance file.
-Each
+Page-level statistics are stored as arrays within the Lance file.
+Each array
-array is only one page long.
-The page offsets are stored in an array just like
+contains one page long and is ``num_pages`` long.
+The page offsets are stored in
-the data page table.
-The offset to the statistics page offsets is stored in the
+an array just like the data page table.
+The offset to the statistics page
-metadata.
+table is stored in the metadata.

 The schema for the statistics is: